 The pope then took a helicopter to Phoenix Park where he said mass for more than 1.25 million people.

-Afterward, the he traveled to Killineer, near Drogheda in Co Louth, where he led a Liturgy of the Word for 300,000.
+Afterward, he traveled to Killineer, near Drogheda in Co Louth, where he led a Liturgy of the Word for 300,000.
 During this event, Pope John Paul II appealed to the paramilitaries to lay down their arms.

 "I wish to speak to all men and women engaged in violence," he said.
 "I appeal to you, in language of passionate pleading.
 On my knees I beg you, to turn away from the path of violence and to return to the ways of peace."

 The visit to Drogheda in the border county of Louth was as near to the North as the pope would get.
-A planned mass in St Patrick's Cathedral in Co Armagh in Northern Ireland had been canceled as his advisers feared he would be a target for loyalist paramilitaries.
+A planned mass in St. Patrick's Cathedral in Co Armagh in Northern Ireland had been canceled as his advisers feared he would be a target for loyalist paramilitaries.

 Just weeks earlier, the British Queen's cousin, Lord Louis Mountbatten, had been killed in an IRA bomb attack on his boat in Co Sligo while 18 soldiers were killed in two explosions near Warrenpoint, Co Down.

-After the event in Killineer, the pope returned to Dublin where some 750,000 people greeted him as he traveled through the city in an open-top 'popemobile.'
+After the event in Killineer, the pope returned to Dublin where some 750,000 people greeted him as he traveled through the city in an open-top 'Popemobile.'

-He then visited Áras an Uachtaráin and met with journalists before spending the night at Apostolic Nunciature on the Navan Road in Cabra, Dublin.
+He then visited Áras an Uachtaráin and met with journalists before spending the night at the Apostolic Nunciature on the Navan Road in Cabra, Dublin.

 The following day, September 30, the pope toured Clonmacnoise, an ancient monastery, in Co Offaly before celebrating a Youth Mass for 300,000 at Ballybrit Racecourse in Co Galway.